 We arrived at Castle Mountain with lots of time to pick up our rental gear and meet our contacts for the day.
-We came for a media event, and it was our first time at the resort.
+We came for a media event, and it was our first time at this particular ski hill.
 It was also my first time on skis in over 10 years.
 Do I remember how to do this?
 Do I still bounce when I fall?
 I’m sure I’ll be fine.
 How bad can it be!
 Right?

-After the introductions, we joined groups based on our skill level.
-Our guide, John, was ready to show us around Castle Mountain.
+After the introductions at the day lodge, we joined groups based on our skill level.
+Our guide, John, was ready to show us around the ski area.
 He started with introductions and a bit about the resort.
 Then it was time to hit the slopes!
 I remembered how to secure the boots and click into my skis.
 We skated to the first lift, and fortunately I remembered how to do that as well.
 So far so good.
 I rode the chairlift with John who filled me in on some details about the resort.
 Castle Mountain is one of his favourites because it has a variety of terrain for all levels and it doesn’t get too busy.
 It has great snow.
-Because of its location, it’s often warm, making it ideal for spending the day outside.
+Because of its location, it’s often warm, making it ideal for spending the day skiing and snowboarding.
 This day it was a balmy 4 degrees and sunny.
 Perfect!

 Our first run was a combined green and blue run that exposed us to different terrain and gave John an idea of how well we could ski.
 Apparently my muscles remembered what to do and I relaxed into the rhythm.
 We weren’t about speed in the morning, so John had time to stop and tell us about the mountain and its features.